amlloren/Pharma-Spending-by-Countries/README.md

     * The focus on "Cost Optimization" requires reliable data to identify high and low spenders accurately.
     * Data completeness is critical to avoid biased conclusions and ensure accurate identification of best practices.

-Based on this heatmap visualization and our aggregation considerations, our group decided to aggregate the dataset to the year range 2005 to 2014 and drop 4 countries (Turkey, Russia, New Zealand and United Kingdom).
+Based on this heatmap visualization and our aggregation considerations, our group decided to aggregate the dataset to the year range 2005 to 2014 and drop 4 countries (New Zealand, Russia, Turkey, and United Kingdom).

 | Start Date | End Date | # of Years | # Dropped Countries | List of Dropped Countries |
 |:----:|:----:|:---:|:---:|:---|